Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

               activemq_port: 61617
 ```

-Every host under `external` group is skipped by the acs playbook.
+Every hosts under the `external` group is not directly managed by the acs
+playbook and is present in the inventory just for being referenced into the
+playbook.

 ### Custom Keystore